IsWladi/Lab-Coleccionista-FastAPI-MongoDB-Ionic/README.md

 # Lab-Coleccionista-FastAPI-Oracle
 **This repository is for experimentation only, for the study of the infrastructure and development cycle of the portfolio project for DuocUC.**

+# To Do
+- Insert fake data in the database for testing purposes when the containers are created.
+- Tests if a pull request is edited that the GitHub Action is triggered again.

 ## Table of contents
 * [Notes](#notes)
 * [Published API](#published-api)